npmcdn-to-unpkg-bot/cellsites/README.md

 5. [Propel](http://propelorm.org/) (appropirate version installed automatically via Composer)
 4. A Propel-compatiable database ([MySQL](http://dev.mysql.com/) 5.6.x recommended, runs on 5.6.27)

+## Optional

+1. ImageMagick is a requirement for the included script that automatically generates web-friendly photos (with watermark) and thumbnails from original photos.

 ## Install instructions

 These instructions assume you have installed FreeBSD, Apache, MySQL, PHP and Composer already.